SEGAWA SENJO

 Beginning of 1773: Segawa Kikunojô II, who is on his deathbed, requests his wife Omitsu to send a messenger to Ôsaka, asking the young Tomisaburô to come as soon as possible to Edo.
 Segawa Kikunojô II had spotted the young man and understood his talent while on tour in Ôsaka.
 He intends to adopt him and makes him his heir.
 He gives him the name of Segawa Tomisaburô I.

-March 1776: first Kabuki adaptation of Matsu Kanshi I's puppet theater drama "Koi Musume Mukashi Hachijô", which is staged at the Nakamuraza; Kikunojô plays the role of Shirokiya Okoma [casting].
+3rd lunar month of 1776: first Kabuki adaptation of Matsu Kanshi's puppet theater drama "Koi Musume Mukashi Hachijô", which is staged at the Nakamuraza; Kikunojô plays the role of Shirokiya Okoma [casting].

-November 1777: premiere at the Ichimuraza of Nakamura Shigesuke's Tomimoto-based (musical accompaniment is written by Namizaki Tokuji) dance-drama "Meotozake Kawaranu Nakanaka" (commonly called "Kurama Jishi"); Kikunojô plays the role of Shizuka Gozen [casting].
+11th lunar month of 1777: premiere at the Ichimuraza of Nakamura Jûsuke II's Tomimoto-based (musical accompaniment is written by Namizaki Tokuji) dance-drama "Meotozake Kawaranu Nakanaka" (commonly called "Kurama Jishi"); Kikunojô plays the role of Shizuka Gozen [casting].

-February 1785: Kikunojô performs at the Kiriza all the roles of a Nagauta-based 5-role hengemono, which is titled "Haru-ha Mukashi Yukari no Hanabusa".
+2nd lunar month of 1785: Kikunojô performs at the Kiriza all the roles of a Nagauta-based 5-role hengemono, which is entitled "Haru-ha Mukashi Yukari no Hanabusa".
 2 of these roles became independent dances, which are still part of the current repertoire: "Hane no Kamuro" (a kamuro with a Japanese battledore and shuttlecock racket) and "Shirozake Uri" (the sweet white sake seller).

-January 1798: premiere at the Kiriza (Edo) of Namiki Gohei I's play "Tomioka Koi no Yamabiraki", commonly called "Ninin Shimbei"; Kikunojô plays the role of the courtesan Kojorô [casting].
+1st lunar month of 1798: premiere at the Kiriza (Edo) of Namiki Gohei I's play "Tomioka Koi no Yamabiraki", commonly called "Ninin Shinbê"; Kikunojô plays the roles of the courtesan Mikuniya Kojorô and Tamaya Oen [casting].

-August 1801: first grand shûmei for the Hamamuraya guild, at the Ichimuraza; Segawa Kikunojô III, Segawa Kikunosuke, Segawa Kikusaburô I and Segawa Matsunosuke respectively take the names of Segawa Rokô III, Segawa Michinosuke, Segawa Michisaburô I and Segawa Hamajirô.
+8th lunar month of 1801: first grand shûmei for the Hamamuraya guild, at the Ichimuraza; Segawa Kikunojô III, Segawa Kikunosuke, Segawa Kikusaburô II and Segawa Matsunosuke respectively take the names of Segawa Rokô III, Segawa Michinosuke, Segawa Michisaburô I and Segawa Hamajirô.
 They play together in the drama "Dôjima Tamino no Tsumikomi".

-September 1804: Rokô performs his onagori kyôgen at the Kado no Shibai, playing the role of Kuzu-no-Ha in the drama "Ashiya Dôman Ôuchi Kagami".
+9th lunar month of 1804: Rokô performs his onagori kyôgen at the Kado no Shibai, playing the role of Kuzu-no-Ha in the drama "Ashiya Dôman Ôuchi Kagami" [illustration].

 Fall 1804: Rokô goes back to Edo, along with Nakayama Hyôtarô I and Segawa Kamesaburô.